lakruzz/gh-semver/docs/principles.md

 ## Use Semantic Versioning and a package manager
 [SemVer basics](../README.md#semver-basics) are well, basic.
 And required.
 Release you marked versions as packages.

+#3 Enable a customer voice
+In GitHub it's easy, just turn on at least [issues](https://github.com/lakruzz/gh-semver/issues) but potentially also [discussions](https://github.com/lakruzz/gh-semver/discussions).
+You may want to use a different approach to establish a customer voice, but _not_ doing it is _not_ an option.